Custom Home and Remodeling Blog

 9. Wood Siding

 Wood has natural charm.
-With proper and dedicated periodic maintenance, wood siding and/or shingles are durable and can last for many years.
+With proper and dedicated periodic maintenance, wood siding and shingles are durable and can last for many years.
 Since water can penetrate wood, a moisture barrier must be installed between the home's structural walls and the siding.
 Natural wood must be sealed with either paint or stain and will require re-sealing on a regular basis.
 There are many species of real wood siding available such as pine, cedar, redwood, and more, so pricing varies greatly.

-10. Concrete
+10. Concrete Siding

-Home Exterior Siding Materials - Concrete
+Our Guide To Home Exterior Siding Material Options - Concrete

 Styles of Siding Materials